 Ms. COLVIN: When it go, click, and I knew I was locked in and couldn't get out.
 And then I got scared and panic come over me, and I started crying.
 Then I started saying the Lord's prayer because I'm Baptist.

 ADLER: Phil Hoose is the author of "Claudette Colvin: Twice Toward Justice."
 He doesn't even remember where he first heard her story.
 There had been a few articles in the Birmingham Press, and USA Today and some mentions in civil rights histories.
 Here was this teenager, nine months before Rosa Parks.

-PHIL HOOSE: In the same city, on the same bus system, with very tough consequences, hauled off the bus, handcuffed, jailed and nobody really knew about it.
+Mr. PHIL HOOSE (Author, "Claudette Colvin: Twice Toward Justice"): In the same city, on the same bus system, with very tough consequences, hauled off the bus, handcuffed, jailed and nobody really knew about it.

 ADLER: What's more, she later challenged the law in court, becoming one of four women plaintiffs in Browder versus Gayle, the court case that successfully overturned Montgomery's bus segregation laws.
 And yet, Claudette Colvin has been pretty much forgotten.
 She hardly ever told her story when she moved to New York.
 Because at the time, she says, everyone was talking about Malcolm X and black power, no one wanted to talk about integration.
 When asked why she is hardly known, and everyone thinks only of Rosa Parks, Colvin said this.

 Ms. COLVIN: The NAACP and all the other black organization groups knew that she would be a good icon because she was an adult.
 They didn't think that teenagers would be reliable.

 ADLER: She says that there was something else about Rosa Parks besides her age that made her the strategic choice of black leaders.